whiteclover/Fukei/README.rst

 Performance & Require
 -----------

-You may want to install Tornado for better performance.
+You must to install Tornado.

 ::